 Such responses serve as the foundation of the projects the students produce for the class.
 Previous projects have included guides for conducting workshops on diversity with STEM students and inclusive activities with children; a handbook on inclusive curricular practices; a documentary about HSTEM; and a website and detailed curriculum for a summer HSTEM course for students involved with the College’s Summer Undergraduate Research Fellowship program.

 For Dawit Wachelo ’20, talking to fellow students was the most enlightening and rewarding experience of taking the course this summer.
 “I realized that I had taken diversity for granted upon listening to [the students talk about the] various obvious and often subtle benefits of diversity,” he explains.
 “I could also feel the intensity and nature, whether delightful or hurtful, instructive or destructive, of their experiences.”

 In addition to the 50-plus students majoring in more than 20 disciplines who have taken the HSTEM class since its creation, nearly 200 faculty, staff and other students have joined the conversation by participating in a workshop or interview or attending an end-of-semester open house with project presentations.
-Several campus organizations have stepped up to support it, including the Dean of Faculty and Diversity and Inclusion offices, chemistry department and the centers for Community Engagement, Teaching and Learning and Humanistic Inquiry.
+Several campus organizations have stepped up to support it, including the Dean of Faculty and Diversity and Inclusion offices, Keefe Science Library, Department of Chemistry and the centers for Community Engagement, Teaching and Learning and Humanistic Inquiry.